paulkking/LibraryTools/README.md

-# XLAlmaTools
+# LibraryTools
-A collection of assorted tools for quality assurance with Alma and for manipulating KBART files.
+A collection of assorted tools for library work, including quality assurance with Alma and for manipulating KBART files.